mmkal/ts/tools/rig/readme.md

 A bundle with jest, eslint and tsconfig presets/dependencies/configs/passthrough bin scripts exposed.

+These configs are very opinionated, and a work in progress.
+They make sense for me to use because I can change them at any time.
+They likely don't make sense for you to use, unless you are me.

 Usage (note - these instructions assume you're using pnpm in a monorepo, but they should also work with a regular npm single-package repo. yarn/lerna monorepos with hoisting enabled may differ slightly, since hoisting means node_modules layout can vary):

 ```bash